LiskArchive/lisk-sdk/elements/lisk-transactions/README.md

 All of the default transaction types of the Lisk SDK transactions implement the abstract interface of the base transaction, and therefore can be used as a role model for custom transactions.
 It's also possible to inherit from one of the default transaction types, in order to extent or modify them.
+It's also possible to inherit from one of the default transaction types, in order to extent or modify them.

 The default transaction types each implement a different use-case of the Lisk network, i.e:

-0. Balance transfer (type 0),
+1. Balance transfer (type 0)
-1. Second signature registration (type 1)
+2. Second signature registration (type 1)
-1. Delegate registration (type 2)
+3. Delegate registration (type 2)
-1. Delegate vote (type 3)
+4. Delegate vote (type 3)
-1. Multisignature account registration (type 4)
+5. Multisignature account registration (type 4)

 > The first 10 transaction types are reserved for the [Lisk protocol](https://lisk.io/documentation/lisk-protocol), don't use them to register custom transactions.